ANALYSTSUNIL/Airbnb_Analysis_SQL/README.md

 Booking Activity Most listings fall under “Medium Active” and “Active” categories, showing a high level of engagement on the platform.

 Room Type Distribution Entire home/apartment and private rooms dominate bookings, while shared and hotel rooms contribute very little.

-Top Hosts A small number of hosts manage a large number of listings, indicating a concentration of supply among top hosts.

-Popular Listings Listings with better location and amenities receive significantly higher reviews per month.

 Pricing Trends Certain locations like Staten Island and Bronx show higher average prices compared to others.